aemal/postpal/README.md

 1. I see a post I want to share.
 2. A **"🔁 Repost with AI"** button appears next to the usual repost options.
 3. When I click it:
-   - A prompt input appears: “How should the repost text be written?”
+   - A prompt input appears: "How should the repost text be written?"
-   - I type something like: *“Summarize with excitement and mention its value for developers.”*
+   - I type something like: *"Summarize with excitement and mention its value for developers."*
 4. A **LinkedIn repost window** opens, with the AI-generated caption pre-filled.
 5. I proofread and click **Post**.

 ### 🆕 Use Case 3: New Post with AI

 1. I click the extension icon in the Chrome toolbar or an inline **"📝 New Post with AI"** button.
-2. A modal opens where I write instructions like *“Announce our new product update with enthusiasm”*.
+2. A modal opens where I write instructions like *"Announce our new product update with enthusiasm".*
 3. AI generates the post and injects it into the **new post modal** on LinkedIn.
 4. I do final edits and click **Post**.